Ethan Hawke: 2001–2006: Training Day and further Linklater films

 In 2001, Hawke appeared in two more Linklater films: Waking Life and Tape, both critically acclaimed.
 In the animated Waking Life, he shared a single scene with former co-star Delpy continuing conversations begun in Before Sunrise.
-The real-time drama Tape, based on a play by Stephen Belber, took place entirely in a single motel room with three characters played by Hawke, Robert Sean Leonard and Uma Thurman.
+The real-time drama Tape, based on a play by Stephen Belber, took place entirely in a single motel room with three characters played by Hawke, his Dead Poets Society co-star Robert Sean Leonard and his wife Uma Thurman.
 Hawke then portrayed rookie cop Jake Hoyt alongside Denzel Washington, as part of a pair of narcotics detectives from the Los Angeles Police Department spending a day in the gang-infested neighborhoods of South Los Angeles, in Training Day (2001).
 The film saw favorable critical reception; Paul Clinton of CNN described Hawke's performance as "totally believable as a doe-eyed rookie going toe-to-toe with a legend [Washington]".
 Hawke later called Training Day his "best experience in Hollywood".
 His performance earned him nominations for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role and the Academy Award for Best Supporting Actor.

 Hawke explored several projects outside of acting in the early 2000s.
 He made his directorial debut with Chelsea Walls (2002), an independent drama about five struggling artists living in New York City's Hotel Chelsea.
+The New Yorker commented that Hawke managed to capture "the woozy, dissolute atmosphere of the place", but "the movie sink[ed] with its script".
 That same year, he published his second novel, Ash Wednesday (2002), which appeared on The New York Times Best Seller list.
 Centered on an AWOL soldier and his pregnant girlfriend, the novel earned praise from critics.
 The Guardian described it as "sharply and poignantly written [...] an intense one-sitting read", while James noted that Hawke showed "a novelist's innate gifts [...] a sharp eye, a fluid storytelling voice and the imagination to create complicated individuals", though it found him "weaker at narrative tricks that can be taught".
 Returning to Broadway, he played Henry Percy (Hotspur) in Jack O'Brien's 2003 production of Henry IV.
 Ben Brantley, writing in The New York Times, opined that Hawke's interpretation of Hotspur might be "too contemporary for some tastes", but allowed "great fun to watch as he fumes and fulminates".